 LOW BRAKE FLUID LEVEL.
 Indicates the brake fluid level is low and the brake system should be inspected immediately.
-Refer to Brake fluid reservoir in the Maintenance and Specifications chapter.
+Refer to Checking and adding brake fluid in the Maintenance and Specifications chapter.

 LOW OIL PRESSURE.
 Displayed when the engine oil pressure is low.
 If this warning message is displayed, check the level of the engine oil.
 Refer to Engine oil in the Maintenance and Specifications chapter for information about adding engine oil.
-If the oil level is OK and this warning persists, shut down the engine immediately and contact your dealership for service.
+If the oil level is OK and this warning persists, shut down the engine immediately and contact your authorized dealer for service.